 If you’re serious about getting into XC riding, then you want to have a high-quality ride to do it.
 Today we’re going to be looking at the best XC mountain bikes under $3000.
+In this price range, you may be looking to begin cross country mountain bike racing, or just looking to have the best weekend ride you’re money can buy.
 Sure, you could drop even more for a high-end model, but we believe that the bikes we’re going to show you today are perfect for almost any rider.

 Whether you’re just beginning your cross-country experience or you’re looking to upgrade your mountain bike, we will not only show you the best models, but we’ll highlight the crucial elements to pay attention to as well.

 For rough and tumble mountain biking, a sturdy, well-built frame is going to be your best bet because you are taking on rough terrain.
 However, when riding cross-country, you don’t want to be working with a massive mountain bike.
 Instead, you want something durable yet lightweight.

 Compared to other kinds of mountain bikes, XC models are the lightest of the bunch.
 In fact, if you carried them side by side, you would be amazed by how well you can lift the XC.

 To keep the frame as light as possible without making it too weak, there are a few different options from which to choose.
 Let’s break them down.